Holistic Utility Preference Learning for Listwise Alignment: Experiments

 \subsection{Experimental Results on UltraFeedback and VLFeedback Dataset}

-\textbf{Main Results on UltraFeedback Dataset.} To validate scalability and performance, we train a Mistral model on the UltraFeedback dataset and evaluate it using open benchmarks.
+\textbf{Main Results on UltraFeedback Dataset and VLFeedback Dataset.} To validate scalability and performance, we train a Mistral model on the UltraFeedback dataset and evaluate it using open benchmarks.
 As shown in Table \ref{tab:mistal-ultrafeedback}, our method can scale up to larger model and outperform other methods.
-In MT-Bench, our performance is comparable to existing methods. we achieve improvements of 1.2\% in AlpacaEval\textsubscript{2.0} length-controlled Win Rate (LC) and 0.7\% in AlpacaEval\textsubscript{2.0} raw Win Rate (WR).

-\textbf{Main Results on Multi-Modal VLFeedback Dataset.} We aslo apply DRPO to fine-tune vision-language models.
+In MT-Bench, we achieve improvements of 1.2\% in AlpacaEval\textsubscript{2.0} length-controlled Win Rate (LC) and 0.7\% in AlpacaEval\textsubscript{2.0} raw Win Rate (WR).
+We aslo apply DRPO to fine-tune vision-language models.
 We use Qwen-VL-Chat as our base model and evaluate each method with multi-modal benchmarks.
 As Table \ref{tab:qwen-vl-chat-vlfeedback} shows, our method outperform other methods.
-In MME benchmark, our method outperforms others by $21.8$ in perception tasks.
-Meanwhile, we achieve an improvement of $1.4$ in the MM-Vet benchmark and an improvement of $1.64\%$ in MM-Bench.
+Our method demonstrates improved performance across multiple benchmarks, achieving improvements of $21.8$ in MME perception tasks, $1.4$ in MM-Vet, and $1.64\%$ in MM-Bench.